freddiejbawden/notes/nc/evolutionary-algorithms.md

 * May be faster than random search
 **Cons**
 * Usually only one agent so slow
-* Not applicable to real world - energy systems may not be at their minimal energy at the lowestt fitness.
+* Not applicable to real world - energy systems may not be at their minimal energy at the lowest fitness.
 See <a href="https://www.youtube.com/watch?v=xe-f4gokRBs">Prinz Rupert's drops</a>